TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 #### Personnel

 Each team should also consider the team members and the skills which are represented.
 This should be compared to the skills expected to be necessary to complete the project.
-Some skills will be important for each team member to possess (Example: soldering) while other skills may only be needed by a single team member (Example: 3D printing).
+Some skills will be important for each team member to possess while other skills may only be needed by a single team member.
 Identify skills that must be obtained.
 Then, provide a plan by which the team intends to close those skill gaps.

 Do not make the mistake of expecting that the team already knows all the relevant theoretical and technical knowledge necessary to complete the project.
 This is almost never the case.
 Even if the task were to design a simple amplification circuit, doing so in practice is always more difficult than expected and typically requires deepening the team's existing understanding.